 You don't want to go into a raid without the ability to bring anything out with you.
 You could stumble across a quest item, valuable ammo, and who knows what else.
 Make sure you bring at least something with you for storage.

 If you have keys you regularly use, make sure you bring the appropriate map specific keys.
-You don't want to kit out and get to marked room just to find out you have your Shoreline keys on you...
+You don't want to kit out and get to the marked room on Customs just to find out you have your Shoreline keys on you...

 If shit goes south and you get into a 1v5, you're going to wish you brough enough ammo to chew through those tanky chads.
 Invest a slot in your secure container to bring a stack of backup bullets, and I typically throw another stack in my pockets for good measure.
 You don't want to be caught defenseless.